 The Business Council's net position may provide a useful indicator of its financial position.
-At the end of the current fiscal year, its assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$62.53 million, which represents a net investment of \$54,782 in capital assets, \$54.78 million in restricted net position (economic development, rural rehabilitation, and the State Small Business Credit Initiative (SSBCI)), and \$7.69 million in unrestricted net position.
-The unrestricted net position may be used to meet the Business Council's ongoing obligations.
+At the end of the current fiscal year, its assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$75.65 million, which represents a net investment of \$266,815 in capital assets, \$69.54 million in restricted net position (economic development, rural rehabilitation, and Wyoming Venture Capital (WYVC)), and \$5.84 million in unrestricted net position.
+Unrestricted net position may be used to meet the Business Council's ongoing obligations.

-The Business Council's gross net position increased \$3.89 million due to increases in its loan receivable balances in the General Fund and increases in deposits with the State Treasurer.
+The Business Council's gross net position increased \$13.11 million due to new investment activity in the WYVC Fund and improved investment performance, resulting in an increase in investment income.